February 26, 1981

 Let’s imagine that the TV is on, and an engineer, a doctor, a housewife and a philosopher, someone who likes philosophy, are watching a show.
 So let’s see these people’s behavior.

 It’s a lecture.
 When the lecturer is talking about the medical aspect, the doctor will open his ears to it.
-When they go on about cooking, the doctor will not retain that knowledge, because he doesn’t feel the need, since that is outside the limits of his action.
+When they talk about cooking, the doctor won’t retain that knowledge, because they don’t feel the need, since that is outside the limits of their action.
 But the housewife will pay attention!
-And the engineer, to his part.
+And the engineer, to their part.
 And the philosopher, or someone who likes the subject, will consider the mind aspect, and so on.
-Each one will consider, will stop at their own point of interest, their own need.
+Each one will consider, will stop at their point of interest, their need.
 However, a set was transmitted.

 If everyone acted not only according to their own needs, but to the needs of others as well, if they acted with the comprehension that from each one of their acts will result harmony or disharmony to others, then the lecture would be heard in its whole, and they would behave accordingly: there would be harmony.